EliteLoser/ConvertTo-Json/README.md

 ![alt tag](/ConvertTo-STJson-complex-structure-json-output-example2.png)

 For a while calculated properties caused bugs for now (sort of) known reasons (some sort of inheritance), but it now works directly.
-I am looking into converting DateTime objects to a different type, like the PowerShell team's ConvertTo-Json does.
+I implemented a conversion of DateTime objects to a different type, ISO8601 string `(2023-10-20T19:22:00)`, like the PowerShell team's ConvertTo-Json does (in unpredictable ways).

 ```powershell
 Get-ChildItem wat.psd1 | Select FullName, Name, LastWriteTime,